sp-soul/sp-soul.github.io/_posts/2020-07-15-a-few-ways-to-improve-your-home-office.md

 To talk about music briefly, if you find working with music in your ears is distracting, I’d recommend one of the following:
 - 🌧 Rainy mood - simple ambient rain noise is something I find insanely soothing
 - 🎬 Film soundtracks - The social network is a personal favourite
-- 💬 Podcasts - Long-form ones that are essentials rambling (like the Joe Rogan experience)
+- 💬 Podcasts - Long-form ones that are essentially rambling (like the Joe Rogan experience)

-Unlike most things on this list, good headphones will be useful everywhere - from home and office life to commuting and travelling.
+Unlike most things on this list, good headphones will be useful everywhere - from home and office life, to commuting and travelling.

 ## A wireless Keyboard
 As I mentioned in a [previous post]({% post_url 2020-07-08-useful-shortcuts-to-reduce-mouse-use %}), I’ve been trying to keep my actions on a computer as confined to a keyboard as possible.
 These days I find myself switching between two: The standard Apple wireless keyboard and the mechanical Keychron K4.

 ![Screenshot of the logitech options screen](/static/img/posts/a-few-ways-to-improve-your-home-office/keychron-k4.jpg){:loading="lazy"}

 The mechanical keyboard feels nicer and allows me to switch between devices with one keyboard command, but the angle of it sometimes causes a bit of wrist pain.
 It also has the potential to cause me bodily pain if someone at home gets *just* annoyed enough about the noise it puts out when I’m typing.
-It’s actually recommended to chance your setup now and again to prevent repetitive strain injuries (this is true of mice too - I sometimes switch to a magic trackpad, and a couple of people in my team even use a Wacom tablet as a way to navigate their computers).
+It’s actually recommended to change your setup now and again to prevent repetitive strain injuries (this is true of mice too - I sometimes switch to a magic trackpad, and a couple of people in my team even use a Wacom tablet as a way to navigate their computers).

 For the quieter and smaller Apple keyboard, I usually place it in my lap.
 This alters the angle I’m typing at and limits my wrist movement, and places the keyboard out of my eye line so that I can get better at touch-typing.
 This idea was shamefully stolen from [David Winterbottom](https://codeinthehole.com/tips/software-development-tips-part2/).
 Why not learn to touch-type during lockdown?
 Nobody will be around to see just how many mistakes you make at the start.